orcwg/orcwg/cyber-resilience-sig/proposed-specs/cyber-resilience-principles.md

 Where appropriate, this specification will reference and build on existing material, notably collected in the [inventory][].
 It may be broken down into separare documents or combined with the [Specification on generic security requirements for open source components][generic security requirements] detailed below to specify a "broad vertical."

 Note: The challenge of assessing risk for components whose use-cases aren't known at the time of development might benefit from its own white paper.

-## Acknowledgments

-The following people have contributed to this document either directly or indirectly (e.g. by raising questions):

-Tobie Langel.

-If you have contributed to this document and aren't properly acknowledged or if you want to edit or remove your name, please let us know by [opening an issue](https://github.com/orcwg/orcwg/issues/new) and we will fix this right away.

 [Annex I, Part I, point (1)]: https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202402847#anx_I
 [SBOMs]: ../whitepapers/sboms.md